 With fall’s arrival comes a plethora of pumpkin patches.
 Our pick of the bunch, and one of Chicago’s most popular Halloween time events, is most certainly Jack’s Pumpkin Pop-Up.

-This celebration of fall is one of Chicago’s most popular October events and also the only one that takes place 100% outside.
+Now open for the season, this celebration of fall is one of Chicago’s most popular October events and also the only one that takes place 100% outside.
 This year there will be a corn maze, axe throwing, carnival games, food trucks, full bars, and much more, all spread out over 2 acres in Goose Island!

 This year, the Chicago Botanic Garden is going full Tim Burton with their Halloween event, Night of 1,000 Jack-O-Lanterns, for 10 spooky nights of October.

 Even though you won’t be able to eat any of the pumpkins on display at Chicago Botanic Garden’s Night of 1,000 Jack O’Lanterns, you can still admire the brilliant intricateness of more than 1,000 hand-carved pumpkins — with some weighing up to 150 pounds!